Ellison Provincial Park

 The park’s natural attractions, combined with the dry, sunny Okanagan climate provide many recreational opportunities from spring through fall.
 Hiking trails along the scenic headlands are steep and require care and attention.

 Nature and Culture

-- Cultural Heritage: A rich cultural history is illustrated by signs of native habitation in four archaeological sites and by old European homesteads.
+- Cultural Heritage: A rich cultural history is illustrated by signs of First Nation habitation in four archaeological sites and by old European homesteads.

 - Conservation: Most of the park is dominated by stands of ponderosa pine and Douglas-fir with grassy open areas typical of the Okanagan Basin landscape.
 A blue-listed plant species, Engelmann’s knotweed, is also found in the park.

 - Wildlife: Porcupines, deer and columbian ground squirrels are common along the trail above Okanagan Lake.

 - There is currently no approved valid management plan for this area.
 Management plans are prepared as soon as practicable, subject to available resources and the ability of key planning partners to participate.

 Activities Available at this Park

 Canoes and kayaks are welcome.
 No rentals at the park.

 This park does not have a boat launch.
 There are several nearby, approximately 10 minutes away.
 Houseboats can pull ashore at Sandy Beach, the standard park camping fee is charged for overnight use.
 Mooring buoys offshore in South Bay and Otter Bay are part of a marine park system sponsored by the Okanagan’s yacht clubs.
 Water-skiing and cruising are also popular.